 MBTA is currently accepting scholarship applications for full room and board from incoming first year students, as well as transfer students.

 Michigan Society of Professional Engineers (MSPE) Scholarships for High School Students

-The MSPE application period is now open for the 2017-2018 academic year.
+The MSPE application will be posted when available for the 2019-2020 academic year.